 - Reduce the friction between the door and the track by adjusting the track brackets.

-- Loosen the nuts that hold the brackets to the door frame, and then make sure there’s about 1/4 to 1/2 inches of play between the door and the tracks.
+- Loosen the nuts that hold the brackets to the door frame, and then make sure there’s about a quarter inch to a half inch of play between the door and the tracks.

 Reduce Friction Between Door and Stop

-Adjusting the track brackets can also reduce friction between the door and the door stop.
-To adjust the track brackets, loosen the nuts that hold the track to the brackets, and move the track until the door doesn’t bind.
+Adjusting the track brackets can reduce friction between the door and the door stop.
+To adjust the track brackets, loosen the nuts that hold the track to the brackets, then move the track until the door doesn’t bind.

 Adjust the Door Opening and Closing Speed